7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 }
 ```

-To create non-singleton components you must use explicit factory classes.
-You can use @ref[Auto-Factories](#auto-factories) implementations for these factories.
+To create fully non-singleton components you must use explicit factory classes.
+You can use @ref[Auto-Factories](#auto-factories) to auto-generate implementations for these factories.

 ### Activation Axis